Prikaz98/wryb/README_TEMPLATE.md

 CIDER is able to start both a Clojure and a ClojureScript REPL simultaneously, so you can interact both with the browser, and with the server.
-The command to do this is `M-x cider-jack-in-clojurescript`.
+The command to do this is `M-x cider-jack-in-clj`.

 We need to tell CIDER how to start a browser-connected Figwheel REPL though, otherwise it will use a JavaScript engine provided by the JVM, and you won't be